Path of the Gods

 A story about letting go of the plan

 On one of the first evenings of the training, I sat down next to an American woman I’d met years earlier in another course.
 We ate dinner together and caught up on our lives and practices.
-Conversation flowed easily.
+Conversation flowed easily, the way it sometimes does when you’re in the moment and time disappears.
 At some point she asked if I was doing any traveling after the retreat.
 I told her I had four free days and no plan at all.

 She smiled and told me hers.